ZenMagick/ZenMagick/zenmagick/plugins/request/zm_page_stats/Readme.txt

 This is a ZenMagick plugin adding page stats at the bottom of the page.

-This is maunly for testing and debugging.
+This is mainly for testing and debugging.

 Installation